Introduction to cursors in PostgreSQL

 - Fetch – Use the fetch command to retrieve rows.

-- Forward – Specify the direction; in PostgreSQL, forward is used as default.
+- Forward – Specify the direction; in PostgreSQL, forward is the default.

 - Backwards – Specify the direction.